 Even if you’re unable to reach the carbon zero goal, you’re still eligible to earn 0.5% cashback on all purchases.

-Green Dot’s primor and Platinum secured credit cards can both help you build a good credit score through regular use.
-As long as you make monthly payments on time and keep your card balance low, you can build a positive credit file in as little as 1-2 years.
+The Green Dot Primor and the Green Dot secured credit cards can both help you build a good credit score through regular use.
+As long as you make your monthly Greendot credit card payments on time and keep your card balance low, you can build a positive credit file in as little as 1-2 years.
 Green Dot reports your credit payment and usage history to the major credit bureaus every few months.

 Plus, the security deposit requirement can work to your advantage.
 Because the cash deposit you put down as collateral effectively becomes your credit limit, you’re less likely to accrue credit card debt like with regular credit cards.
 This mechanism helps you work towards responsible borrowing habits while building up your credit score.